 Using a feature archive wallpaper as inspiration, updated in a fresh palette, choose cushions and upholstery in bold complimentary hues to give the Arts & Crafts look a contemporary edge.

 Give guests a stylish welcome by pasting up feature wallpaper in the hallway.
 Depicting Persian style flowers climbing an overblown botanical trail this Montreal design was created by John Henry Dearle in the 1890s and was originally designed as a carpet.

 4. Give a bedroom a country charm

-Bringing the Morris legacy into the 21st-century bedroom, archive prints are also available across bedlinen, including this Seaweed pattern, designed by J. H. Dearle in 1901, which brings colour and pattern to this muted scheme.
+Bringing the Morris legacy into the 21st-century bedroom, archive prints are also available across bedlinen, including Pink Rose, an updated version of an original William Morris print from 1890, which brings colour and pattern to this muted scheme.

 5. Combine prints with woodwork